| |

 thought himself able to chart his own

-the sea of subconscious, social, and cosmic powers which surrounded
+course upon the sea of subconscious, social, and cosmic

 him.
 9